-The parish church of St Peter and St Paul dates to the Norman period, and probable existed long before then.
-It may have served travellers crossing the ford, who could pause and pray for a safe crossing oer give thanks for successfully completing the passage.
+The parish church of St Peter and St Paul dates to the Norman period, and probably existed long before then.
+It may have served travellers crossing the ford, who could pause and pray for a safe crossing or give thanks for successfully completing the passage.
 The double-nave and chancel are out of alignment, possibly because they were built at different periods.
 The oldest part of the building is the base of the tower.
-Within the church is the 17th century Colepepper tomb, a memorial brass set in the chapel floor, and several funerary helmets and swords hanging in the chapel and chancel.
+Within the church is the 17th-century Colepepper tomb, a memorial brass set in the chapel floor, and several funerary helmets and swords hanging in the chapel and chancel.

 Of the historic buildings remaining in Aylesford among the most striking is the mid-Victorian mansion of Preston Hall.
 Architectural historian Nikolaus Pevsner was not impressed with Preston Hall, calling it 'hard to love'.
 The Hall was built in 1849 for Edward Betts by architect John Thomas.
 The result is either a lovely example of Victorian Gothic or a ponderous attempt at gentility by an architect who wasn't up to the task, depending on your taste.
 The Hall has long since passed from private ownership and now serves as a nursing home.

 Near the village is Aylesford Priory, a restored medieval monastic house of Carmelite friars that dates to 1242.
 After the Reformation, the friary was sold into private hands, and the monastic buildings were converted into a luxurious mansion.
 In 1949 the Carmelite order bought the site and re-founded it, restoring many original medieval features.
 The historic highlight is the Pilgrim's Hall, built around 1280.

 Photo Credit: Richard Sanders, licensed for reuse under the Creative Commons Licence